 Other lipid-soluble hormones that are not steroid hormones, such as vitamin D and thyroxine, have receptors located in the nucleus.
-While thyroxine is mostly hydrophobic, its passage across the membrane is dependent on transporter protein.
-Vitamin D diffuses across both the plasma membrane and the nuclear envelope.
-Once in the cell, both hormones bind to receptors in the nucleus.
+The hormones diffuse across both the plasma membrane and the nuclear envelope, then bind to receptors in the nucleus.
 The hormone-receptor complex stimulates transcription of specific genes.